The breach of contract must be serious. A minor or trivial breach is not enough.

 An employer can break this contractual term by, without reasonable and proper cause, acting in a way calculated or likely to destroy or seriously damage the relationship of trust and confidence between the employer and the employee.

-Whether an employee relies on an express or implied term, breach must, as was mentioned earlier, be serious.
+Whether an employee relies on an express or implied term, the breach must, as was mentioned earlier, be serious.
 The legislation that creates the right to claim constructive dismissal, s.95 (2) (c) of the Employment Rights Act 1996, makes this clear.
 It says that the employer’s conduct must be such that the employee is entitled to leave immediately without giving notice (which contractually the employee is usually required to do).

 Put another way the employee is allowed to break his or her contract by not giving notice because the employer has behaved so poorly.
 Notice may be given by the employee; the employee may want or need to give and work notice for financial reasons.
 The key question is whether the breach of contract would justify immediate resignation.